 The 3 must-visit Siquijor Falls that you will find in this post are:

 All three of these Siquijor Waterfalls can be visited on a single day (if you wake up early enough) in the order that I have listed above.

-So without further ado, here is my ultimate guide to the 3 best waterfalls in Siquijor!
+So without further ado, here is the ultimate guide to the 3 best waterfalls in Siquijor!

-Lugnason Falls, also known as Zodiac Falls, is one of the more popular Siquijor Falls that boasts vibrant blue water, cliff jumping and cold springs!
+Lugnason Falls, also known as Zodiac Falls, is one of the more popular waterfalls in Siquijor that boasts vibrant blue water, cliff jumping, and cold springs!

 Lugnason Falls is located in San Juan on Siquijor Island.
-From the main tourist area of San Juan, it’s approximately a 15-minute drive to reach these Siquijor Falls and the entrance fee is FREE though you may be asked to pay a small parking fee of 10 pesos.
+From the main tourist area of San Juan, it’s approximately a 15-minute drive to reach these falls and the entrance fee is FREE, although you may be asked to pay a small parking fee of 10 pesos.

 From the jump-off point, It takes around 15-minutes to walk along a dirt trail through the forest to reach Lugnason Falls.

-Lugnason Falls is a great spot to hang out and go swimming under the falls to cool off.
+It’s a great spot to hang out and go swimming under these Siquijor falls to cool off.
 For the thrill-seekers, jumping from the top of the falls into the catch basin below is a lot of fun too!